gharib85/Quantum_Fisher_Information/Variable beam-splitter reflectivity estimation/README.md

 ### Output

-The program output two files, one containing the policy and fitness value (output.dat) and the other containing the CPU time used in finding the policy (time.dat).
+The program outputs two files, one containing the policy and fitness value (output.dat) and the other containing the CPU time used in finding the policy (time.dat).
 The numbers are updated for every _N_ and can be used to track the progress of the optimization.

 Example of output: